Colonel George Montagu (1753-1815)

 Most of Montagu’s shell collection is here at RAMM and it contains many very important specimens.
 Initially Montagu left the collection to his son who later donated it to RAMM in November 1874.
 The Natural History Museum in London also holds a small number of Montagu’s shells.
 It is possible that some have found their way to a museum in Washington, USA.

-Montague died in 1815 from lockjaw (tetanus) after stepping on a rusty nail.
+Montagu died in 1815 from lockjaw (tetanus) after stepping on a rusty nail.

 Curators recently re-catalogued and researched the entire collection.
 For more information please see our Research Blog.